mabenj/IoT-Platform/README.md

 ### /api/deviceData

--   `GET /api/deviceData/{id}?start={startIndex}&stop={stopIndex}` Gets all the device data associated with a device that has the corresponding id starting from start index to stop index.
+-   `GET /api/deviceData/{id}?start={startIndex}&stop={stopIndex}` Gets the device data associated with a device that has the corresponding id starting from start index to stop index.
+Leaving start index or end index undefined, will result in all of the data being returned.

 ```
   Response Body: